anasm23/TeamProfileGen/README.md

 # TeamProfileGenerator

 ## INTRO
-The application will prompt the user for information about the team manager and then information about the team members.
-The user can input any number of team members, and they may be a mix of engineers and interns.
-This assignment must also pass all unit tests.
-When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
+In the command line terminal, a prompt will ask the user for information about the team manager and a mix of associating team members.
+This assignment must also conduct and validate all unit tests.
+When the user has completed building the team, the application will create an HTML file which displays a nicely formatted roster based on the information provided by the user.

 ## SCREENSHOTS
 <img src="Assets/Node1.png"/>